vinay-lanka/Visual-Encoding-Particle-Filter/README.md

 ### Results

 Fast convergence of particles to the ground-truth drone location is observed by visual results as well as obtained odomtery readings by the *average* particle in the Particle Filter.
-The depiction of the same by running the Particle Filter Model that uses VecKM-based Encodings in a realistic Gazebo PX4 SITL world is shown below.
+The depiction of the same by running the Particle Filter Model that uses VecKM-based Encodings in a realistic Gazebo PX4 SITL world is shown in the video embedded below.

 [![Video](images/DroneSetup.jpeg)](https://drive.google.com/file/d/1LihlSgeTUfliR2FKWrQg5qaWYqrT-apc/view?usp=sharing)